Six Points About Emma

 Six Points About Emma (Seis puntos sobre Emma) is a 2011 Spanish comedy-drama film directed by Roberto Pérez Toledo.
 It stars Verónica Echegui as Emma, a selfish and manipulative blind woman hellbent on getting pregnant, alongside Fernando Tielve and Álex García.

 Plot

-The plot follows Emma, a blind woman about to turn 30 who leaves her boyfriend over the latter's inability to produce her a child.
+The plot follows Emma, a blind woman about to turn 30, who leaves her boyfriend over the latter's inability to father a child with her.
 To that end, she hooks up with Germán, a psychiatrist running a therapy for the disabled who is also taking advantage of her, videotaping their sexual activities.
 Nonetheless, love eventually shows up.

 Cast

 Production

 The screenplay was penned by Roberto Pérez Toledo and Peter Andermatt.
 The film was produced by La Mirada Producciones, Canarias Cultura en Red, and Generación 78 in association with Televisión Canaria.
 Shooting began on 29 November 2010.
-It was shot in Tenerife, including the Hospital Universitario de Canarias' consultation facilities.
+It was shot in Tenerife, including the consultation facilities of the Hospital Universitario de Canarias.